jwl-7/c0de_gr1nd/python_explanations/power_set.md

 # Generate the Power Set
-Given a set, return its power set.
+Given a set of distinct integers, return all possible subsets.

 ## Example
 ```